Community Pediatric Asthma Service

 What does asthma look like?

-What asthma does to your lungs
+What happens to your lungs when you have asthma?

 Asthma makes breathing difficult